The Lute Society can help put you in touch with a lutenist to meet your needs. See also our interactive membership map.

 If you are a singer looking for a lute accompanist, we can help you to find one, please contact the secretary.
 Besides your name, contact details, and whereabouts you live, potential accompanists will need to know your voice type (operatic, trained, natural, soprano, alto etc.), which repertoire you wish to explore, and whether it is for a professional or amateur concert or just for fun.
 We can circulate your request to our membership, or put a note on the wanted page of Lute News magazine.

 Some sort of lessons are always to be recommended, and teachers are friendly so don't be shy about contacting the teachers on the register of teachers.
 If you live in a remote location, some teachers offer lessons by Skype.
 Good ways to meet up with other players are at our meetings or summer schools, but if you are looking for a friendly non-professional player - see our Lute buddies scheme.
-The secretary can also appeal for buddies both through our weekly round robin email, or can email players in your postcode district, town or county.
+The secretary can appeal for buddies both through our weekly round robin email, or can email players in your postcode district, town or county.
+Don't forget to join our Facebook group too.